ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 When searching in the back office you can now select languages to filter results through.

-### Searchable Matrix Field
+### Searchable Matrix field

-The Matrix Field isn't fully searchable.
+The Matrix field isn't fully searchable.